lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 1. __MicroPython is Dynamic, Mynewt is Not__

-    MicroPython allocates objects in Heap Memory.
-When Heap Memory runs low, the Garbage Collector sweeps the memory and reclaims space for new objects.
+    MicroPython allocates objects dynamically in __Heap Memory.__ When Heap Memory runs low, the Garbage Collector sweeps the memory and reclaims space for new objects.

     Traditional embedded operating systems are engineered to be highly predictable and less flexible.
-Objects live in Static Memory and Stack Memory, not in Heap Memory.
+Objects live in __Static Memory and Stack Memory,__ not in Heap Memory.

     _Embedded operating systems like Mynewt will get spooked by Dynamic Objects in MicroPython!_